Prevent spills and leaks of pollutants and manage stormwater to minimize contamination into the environment (water and land).

 Note: See Annex 2-A.

-3.3 Keep a record of all accidental discharges of pollutants into the environment that occur on the participant’s operated property and report such incidents to the port authority, if applicable.
+3.3 Keep a record of all accidental discharges of pollutants into the environment that occur on the participant’s operated property.
+Notify tenants of their responsibility to keep records of accidental discharges of pollutants into the environment that occur on their leasehold and to report to the port authority any spill that must be reported by law.

 3.4 New criterion, OPTIONAL for 2021 Use biodegradable, non-toxic and non-bioaccumulative lubricants for all owned portable, mobile (e.g., forklifts, mobile cranes) and fixed hydraulic equipment operated near the shore.